 Data are a critical tool for understanding how opioid use is impacting our local community.
 The Onondaga County Health Department actively utilizes public health surveillance techniques to monitor indicators related to opioid use within Onondaga County.

-This data report shows information from multiple sources to provide a broad picture of the impact of opioid misuse in Onondaga County.
-These data were selected because they show the scale and scope of the crisis our community is currently facing.
-When relevant, comparisons will be made to New York State (NYS) excluding New York City (NYC), Central New York, and other counties in NYS.
+This report pulls together data from multiple sources to provide a broad picture of the impact of opioid use on our community.
+The indicators presented below were selected because they show the scale and scope of the crisis Onondaga County is currently facing.
+Whenever relevant, comparisons are made to New York State (NYS) excluding New York City (NYC), Central New York counties, and other counties in NYS.